Wrapper-Shop/Wrapper-Shop-Experimental/README.md

-# What is Wrapper: Shop?
+# What is Wrapper Shop Experimental?
-Wrapper: Shop is the #1 method for getting all things Wrapper.
-It includes tons of Wrapper mods in one easy to navigate website.
+Wrapper Shop Experimental is for testing new Wrapper Shop features.
+Each version of Wrapper Shop Experimental may include changes that will or won't make it to the normal Wrapper Shop.
+This is also where new mods pop up before all the changes transfer to Wrapper Shop.

 ## Can I make my own version of it?
 Yes!
 It's easy!

-# Why does Wrapper: Shop exist?
+# Why does Wrapper Shop exist?
 It's designed to be an easy method of getting Wrapper or Wrapper mods.

 ## Gamebanana?